PavelDolbik/ServiceThread/README.md

 - MessengerService - Send data between Activity and Service using Messenger **(differents processes)**

 **Thread**
+- PostExecutor - Send result in UI-thread using post method
+- SingleThreadExecutor - Single thread for a long task (using ExecutorService)
+- CallableTaskExecutor - Executor with Callable and result from Future
 - SerialTaskThread - Serial tasks, combining tasks into a chain
 - ParallelTaskThread - Concurrency execution of several independent tasks **(but general result)**
-- SingleThreadExecutor - Single thread for a long task (using ExecutorService)
-- CallableTaskExecutor - Executor with Callable and result from Future